 Another approach to consider is using questions to lead the team member through the issues.
 Get them to think about and tell you the issues rather than you telling them in the first instance.

-An example set of question could be:
+An example set of question

 - “What went well in the analysis of customer XF?”

 - “What areas of analysis might you have missed in your analysis?”

 - “What steps did you take to check your calculations and conclusions?”

 - “What would you do differently next time?”

 Asking questions can be a good approach to really get buy in and drive the learning home.